Welcome to the UK Education HUB

 Next Steps :

-Please fill out the form here if you are interested to be a part of the UKUIMP.
+Please fill out the form here if you are interested to be a part of the UKIN.
 Once we receive the completed form we will send you the details for making payment and the next steps.

-Who can Join ?
+Who can join ?

 • UK universities with existing or planned International Branch Campuses in India.